Residents asked to highlight their priorities for Council budget

 West Oxfordshire District Council is asking residents for their views on how it should prioritise its spending over the next year.

-We are currently preparing our annual budget for 2019-20 and consulting on proposals to increase council tax by an annual average of £5.
+The Council is currently preparing its annual budget for 2020-21 and is consulting on proposals to increase council tax by an annual average of £5.

 Jenny Poole - Chief Finance Officer, West Oxfordshire District Council